 Why you should file your tax return

-International students are welcome and encouraged to file a tax return even if they don't have any income!
+International students are encouraged to file a tax return even if they don't have any income.
 The Canada Revenue Agency (CRA) has a list of reasons why you should file a tax return.